Security Data Works

 Open at some layers.
 Locked at others.
 The boundary matters.

 Three things are genuinely open.
-The OCSF schema itself is Apache 2.0 with community governance and multi-vendor participation — Splunk, Cloudflare, Palo Alto, AWS, others.
-The data format on disk is Parquet, the open columnar storage standard, with OCSF-compliant JSON structure on top — readable by any Parquet-compatible tool (DuckDB, Trino, Spark, Dremio).
-Query access goes through Athena (AWS-managed Trino), direct S3 access, or third-party integrations with standard SQL.
-The data is exportable.
-You can leave with it.
+The OCSF schema itself is Apache 2.0 with community governance and multi-vendor participation (Splunk, Cloudflare, Palo Alto, AWS, others).
+The data format on disk is Parquet, the open columnar storage standard, with OCSF-compliant JSON structure on top, readable by any Parquet-compatible tool (DuckDB, Trino, Spark, Dremio).
+Query access goes through Athena (AWS-managed Trino), direct S3 access, or third-party integrations with standard SQL, so the data is exportable and you can leave with it.

-The honest summary: Security Lake is more open than most vendor platforms and less open than fully DIY.
-The data is exportable; the operational surface around it isn't.
-The framework that helps here is multi-layer openness: the table format and schema can be open while the catalog, identity, and authorization layers remain proprietary.
+The honest summary is that Security Lake is more open than most vendor platforms and less open than fully DIY, because the data is exportable while the operational surface around it isn't.
+The framework that helps here is multi-layer openness, where the table format and schema can be open while the catalog, identity, and authorization layers remain proprietary.
 Security Lake is open at the storage and format layers, qualified-open at query, and AWS-locked at governance and ingestion.
-If your strategy assumes you stay in AWS, that's a clean tradeoff.
-If it assumes multi-cloud or AWS exit, the lock-in surface needs to be priced into the decision.
+The governance layer is where the lock-in actually lives, though one piece of it is starting to migrate down into the open format: Iceberg V3 row lineage (the per-row _row_id and _sequence_number that shipped in Iceberg v1.9.0, April 2025) is a catalog-agnostic audit primitive, so part of the chain-of-custody story no longer has to ride on Lake Formation.
+If your strategy assumes you stay in AWS, that's a clean tradeoff, but if it assumes multi-cloud or AWS exit, the lock-in surface needs to be priced into the decision.

 The "70+ integrations" claim, decomposed